Square252/adBlockHosts/README.md

 # adBlocking Hosts

-This repository consolidates several reputable hosts files, and merges them into a unified hosts file with duplicates removed.
+The sript in this repository consolidates several source of ad and malware related hosts files and merges them into a unified hosts file.

 The resulting hosts file is available under the following URL: